hcientist/OnlinePythonTutor/wishlist.md

   - the gold standard is emulating what an instructor would *say* to explain each step, perhaps at different levels of abstraction/complexity for different learner audiences
   - my hunch is that annotating code with tagged comments denoting programmer intent or [variable roles](http://www.cs.joensuu.fi/~saja/var_roles/stud_vers/stud_Python_eng.html) could make these narrations more meaningful
   - could be great for low-vision accessibility too
-- showing visualization diffs and animated transitions between steps so users can clearly see what changes occurred
+- showing visualization diffs and animated transitions between consecutive steps so users can clearly see what changes occurred
   - goes hand-in-hand with the narrations feature above, since if we know what has changed, then we can narrate it (e.g., "a new element was added to the middle of this list")
+  - more advanced: seeing execution diffs between two *different* executions of similar code, to compare the impacts of code changes on run-time state
 - hiding elements by clicking on them, and remembering those hide options across different executions of similar code
   - especially useful for large function/class definitions, which are largely boilerplate and irrelevant to the core lessons of the code
   - June 2018: implemented a simpler version as #pythontutor_hide and #pythontutor_hide_type annotations for Python in [pg_logger.py](v5-unity/pg_logger.py) ([video demo](https://www.youtube.com/watch?v=Mxt9HZWgwAM&list=PLzV58Zm8FuBL2WxxZKGZ6j1dH8NKb_HYI&index=6))